The Daily Devotional Walk Through The Hebrew Sanctuary

 Have the people of Israel build me a holy sanctuary so I can live among them.— Exodus 25: 8, NLT

 We know that God is always present, but sometimes in the hustle of bustle of everyday living, we become distracted and disconnected.
-We reconnect and tighten our bond in our personal devotions.
+One sure way to reconnect and tighten our bond is engaging in personal devotions.

 The Hebrew sanctuary or tabernacle consisted of three parts—the Courtyard, the Holy Place and the Most Holy Place and we symbolically journey through each one.